nicetransition/SASS-Margin-and-Padding-Starter/README.md

 * `$property`: Options `padding` | `margin`.
 Default is `padding`.
 * `$version`: "custom-name".
 Default is `default`.
-* `$variation`: Contains the variations of output properites.
+* `$variations`: Contains the variations of output properites.
 When option is set to `true` it will ouput the property and property value.
   * "**base**": *Boolean*.
 Default is `true`.
 Outputs default unit.
 When value is `short` this key is used to output `padding` and `margin` property's shorthand.
   * "**top**": *Boolean*.
 Default is `true`.
 Outputs variation of property (`padding-top`, `margin-top`)
   * "**right**": *Boolean*.
 Default is `true`.
 Outputs variation of property (`padding-right`, `margin-right`)